 ITB Berlin’s top buyers from around the world will be chauffeured by global chauffeur company Blacklane, the official partner of the ITB Buyers Circle shuttle service, throughout the conference.

-One of Blacklane’s Green Class Tesla vehicles will also be used as a podcast studio for ITB’s Travel Hero Podcast, which will run throughout the conference.
+One of Blacklane’s Business Class Tesla vehicles will also be used as a podcast studio for ITB’s Travel Hero Podcast, which will run throughout the conference.